How to Fix Drum seal worn on GE GTD33EASKWW (Electric)

 • Visible lint buildup around the front or rear of the drum opening

-• Dryer takes significantly longer than normal to fully dry a load
+• Dryer takes significantly longer than normal to dry a load

-These issues are typically caused by normal wear and tear on the felt drum seal, which deteriorates over time and loses its ability to form a proper airtight barrier around the drum.
+These problems usually stem from normal wear and tear on the felt drum seal, which degrades over time and loses its ability to create a proper airtight seal around the drum.

 Safety First